 • Pandemic Unemployment Assistance (PUA): expands eligibility for individuals who are typically ineligible for

 Unemployment benefits, for example independent contractors, and self-employed and “gig” workers.
 The Pandemic Unemployment Assistance (PUA) was released in California effective April 28, 2020.
 This program includes up to 46 weeks of benefits from February 2, 2020, through December 26, 2020, depending on when you were directly affected by COVID-19.
 PUA launched with up to 39 weeks of benefits and an extra seven weeks was recently added.

 • Federal Pandemic Unemployment Compensation (FPUC): provides an additional $600 per week, on top of regular benefits, to all recipients of Unemployment Insurance; retroactive to the week ending April 4, 2020.
+[Now Expired]

 • Pandemic Emergency Unemployment Compensation (PEUC): provides an additional 13 weeks of Unemployment benefits to all recipients.
 The EDD initiated phase one of the PEUC roll-out on May 27.
 The department is now automatically reviewing regular UI claims in our system for those with a benefit year that started on or after June 2, 2019, and that have run out of all available benefits.

 The EDD offers a wide variety of Frequently Asked Questions (FAQs) including those about the PUA program designed for the self-employed, as well as how eligibility for unemployment benefits can be impacted with a worker’s return to work or refusal to return to work.

 If you qualify for PUA the initial payments you will receive are as follows (Phased)